 Documents are identified internally by the document ID.
 The document ID uniquely identifies the document.
 The document ID is a combination of the library name, the document number assigned at the time the document is first created or imported, and a version number.
 For example: active_us!436.2.

 When a user edits a document, that document is checked out.
-This makes a copy of the document on the user's local computer, and marks the document as being checked out.
+This makes a copy of the document on the user's local device, and marks the document as being checked out.
 No other user can check out that document during that time.
 When a document is checked out and being edited, all modifications are saved locally first.
 When the document is checked in, the local document is updated on the iManage Work system, and that document becomes the new version.
-The local document may be retained on the host computer.
+The local document may be kept on the host device.
 The ability to keep a copy of the document on the local host drive is called document echoing, or also document shadowing.

 The effects of echoing are:

 - If document echoing is allowed for the document, that copy isn't deleted when the document is checked back in to iManage Work.
 It's kept on the local device as a file, independent now of iManage Work.
 Users need to be aware that there is a potential security concern if the document contains business-sensitive material.

 - If document echoing isn't allowed for the document, the local version is deleted during the check-in.
 Some organizations recognize a risk for having documents on unsecured computers, or stored outside iManage Work.
 A common best practice prohibits the use of document echoing.

 Locking and unlocking a document

 A locked document is one that can't be edited.
 There are two conditions that lock a document: Checkout, and unavailable.

 - A document becomes locked when it's checked out by a user selecting the Edit option in their iManage Work client application, such as iManage Work For Windows.
 While checked out, the document can be edited by that user.
 During this time, however, other users can't check it out or make edits to it.
 When the document is checked back in, the lock is removed, and it becomes available to other users.